seankross/the-unix-workbench/docs/04-Working-with-Unix.md

 expression.

-In addition to general character sets we can also create specific character sets using squre brackets (`[ ]`) and then including the characters we wish to match in the sqaure brackets.
+In addition to general character sets we can also create specific character sets using square brackets (`[ ]`) and then including the characters we wish to match in the square brackets.
 For example the regular expression for the set of vowels is `[aeiou]`.
 You can also create a regular expression for the compliment of a set by including a caret (`^`) in the beginning of a set.
 For example the regular expression `[^aeiou]` matches all characters that are not